-7 Appendix 3 Joining Zoom on a Windows personal computer or laptop, or a macbook
+Appendix 3 Joining Zoom on a Windows PC or laptop, or a macbook

 Section 1 explains about Quaker worship online, and is worth reading first.
 This section gives you step-by-step instructions.
+More confident computer users may prefer to download Zoom, enter the Meeting ID and password (if any) and skip to section 7.4 Now you have joined the meeting.